Facebook Tips & Strategies

 • Ask Questions: Don't just talk *at* your audience, talk *with* them.
 Ask for their opinions, experiences, or advice on a topic related to your niche.

 • Run Polls: Posing simple polls gives followers an easy, low-effort way to engage with your content.
+For a step-by-step guide on this, see our article on how to add a poll on Facebook.
 From silly "this or that" scenarios to genuine market research, it gets an interaction going.

 • Create “Fill in the Blank” Posts: Start a sentence and let your followers finish it (e.g., "My favorite way to relax after work is ___.")